-Actively managed funds (which Affluence offer and invest in) do not track a benchmark or index, but instead are relatively unconstrained in what assets they purchase and their weightings in the fund.
+Actively managed funds (which Affluence offer and invest in) do not track a benchmark or index, but instead are less constrained in what assets they purchase and their weightings in the fund.
 Therefore, whether the fund outperforms the relevant benchmark is down to the skill of the investment manager.

-Active funds have the potential to significantly outperform a passive fund, and likewise to significantly underperform as well.
+Active funds have the potential to significantly outperform passive funds, and likewise to significantly underperform as well.

 S&P Dow Jones Indices publish a regular report which attempts to measure the performance of active versus passive funds.
-The following is from the SPIVA Australia Scorecard from 30 June 2016:
+The following is from the SPIVA Australia Scorecard from 30 June 2023: